Snow White (2025 film): Marketing

-The first full trailer debuted at D23 Brazil in November 2024 and was attached to select theatrical screenings of Universal Pictures's Wicked before eventually being released onto YouTube on December 3, 2024.
+The first full trailer debuted at D23 Brazil in November 2024 before eventually being released onto YouTube on December 3, 2024.
 Stuart Heritage of The Guardian criticized the visual effects for the animals and dwarves.
 He said the dwarves "look like someone has snuck into Disneyland, grabbed the statues from Snow White's Enchanted Wish and wrapped them in human flesh, as a serial killer would with a gift for their mother" and "like someone has shaved the Sonic the Hedgehog from that first Sonic the Hedgehog trailer that everyone hated."
 Polygon's Petrana Radulovic wrote, "The new Snow White looks like it's putting in more of a plot, likely one where our plucky heroine will stand up to her despotic tyrant of a stepmother in a YA dystopian plotline out of 2014.
 Maybe it'll work, storywise!
 Visually, though, everything seems like it's working on the same budget as ABC Family's Once Upon a Time."
 An international trailer featuring Snow White's origins was released on December 19, 2024.
 A featurette showing a behind-the-scenes look and how it would honor the legacy of the 1937 film was released on February 20, 2025.
 The press tour began in Tokyo on March 5, 2025, with Zegler joining her Japanese dub counterpart Sakura Kiryu to perform "Waiting on a Wish" live for the first time.
 On March 10, 2025, the day tickets for the film went on sale, Disney released new posters, a TV spot, and a film clip.
 Zegler later appeared on the March 17, 2025 episode of Jimmy Kimmel Live! to give the first live television performance of "Waiting on a Wish".